Troubleshooting

 <Tab title="Figma Extract plugin" icon="puzzle-piece">

-The **uSpec Extract** Figma plugin powers the Component Markdown path.
+The **uSpec Extract** Figma plugin produces the Component Markdown source.
 It walks a selected component, captures every variant and token binding, and writes a single `_base.json` that `create-component-md` consumes.
-Use this tab when the plugin won't install, won't build, or runs but doesn't produce a usable file.
+Use this tab when the plugin won't install, or runs but doesn't produce a usable file.

 <Note>

 The plugin runs entirely inside Figma Desktop's plugin sandbox.
 It makes no network calls and stores nothing externally.
-If you can install it once, it will work offline thereafter.
+Once installed, it works offline thereafter.

 </Note>